Trump considering launching fresh White House bid after midterm elections-advisers

 A representative for Trump did not respond to a request for comment.

-One source familiar with Trump's plans said he intends to announce his re-election campaign shortly after Tuesday's elections and has been sounding out potential staff about joining the effort.
+One source familiar with Trump's plans said he intends to announce his re-election campaign shortly after Tuesday's elections and has been sounding out potential staff.
 The source was approached by the campaign to gauge interest.

 Democrats' electoral hopes have been hammered by voter concerns about high inflation, and Biden's public approval rating has remained below 50% for more than a year, coming in at 40% in a recent Reuters/Ipsos poll.

-But after a divisive four-year term that ended in the Jan.
-6, 2021, assault on the U.S. Capitol by his followers then two years during which he has continued to claim falsely that his defeat was the result of fraud, Trump also remains unpopular, with the same poll late last month showing that just 41% of Americans view him favorably.
+But Trump also remains unpopular after his divisive four-year term that ended with the Jan.
+6, 2021, assault on the U.S. Capitol by his followers, then two years during which he has continued to claim falsely that his election defeat was the result of fraud.

+And the Reuters/Ipsos poll late last month showed that just 41% of Americans view Trump favorably.

 The Thanksgiving holiday is on Nov.
 24, providing Trump a two-week window after the elections to make his announcement should he wish to do so.